WCHI (AM)

 WCHI (1350 AM) is a radio station broadcasting a soft adult contemporary format.
 Licensed to Chillicothe, Ohio, United States.
 The station is currently owned by iHeartMedia, Inc.

 History

 The call letters WCHI originally belonged to a radio station in the Chicago, Illinois, area.
 On October 30, 1931, that station was ordered to go off the air.

-On November 12, 2012 WCHI changed their format from oldies to comedy.

-On June 4, 2014 WCHI changed their format to soft adult contemporary, branded as "EZ 1350".
+On November 12, 2012, WCHI changed its format from oldies to comedy.
+On June 4, 2014, WCHI changed its format to soft adult contemporary, branded as "EZ 1350".